Award for Excellence in Graduate Student Supervision and Mentorship

 One letter of support

-• The letter of support must be written primarily by a faculty member and can include additional authors (students or faculty members).
+- The letter of support must be written primarily by a graduate program chair or department chair and can include additional authors (ie. previous graduate students, faculty members).
 (500 words maximum)

 Additional supporting materials

-You can upload up to 3 optional files, such as a teaching dossier, CES, course syllabi, additional letters of support, websites, media clips, or articles.
+You can upload up to 3 optional files, such as a teaching dossier, CES, course syllabi, additional letters of support*, websites, media clips, or articles that focus on educational leadership and development of graduate students.

 Supporting evidence should be referenced in the nomination letter and depending on the length of materials may not be thoroughly reviewed (e.g., books or manuscripts).